-- Providing outstanding base operating support to its mission tenant commands;
+Provide outstanding base operating support to our mission tenant commands.

-- Delivering effective and efficient installation management, enabling tenants to achieve integrated warfare systems and life cycle sustainment; and
+Deliver effective and efficient installation management enabling tenants to achieve integrated warfare systems and life cycle sustainment.

-- Championing all tenants' readiness for research development, testing and evaluation (RDT&E), acquisition, engineering and fleet support to the entire range of manned and umanned naval aircraft, engines, avionics, aircraft support systems, and ship/shore/air operations.
+Champion all tenant's readiness for research, development, acquisition, testing and evaluation (RDAT&E), engineering and fleet support to the entire range of manned and unmanned naval aircraft, engines, avionics, aircraft support systems and ship/shore/air operations.

 The facilities at Pax River are also used by foreign governments, academic institutions and private industry for similar projects.

-Headquartered at NAS Pax River is Naval Air Systems Command (NAVAIR).
-It was established in 1966 as the successor to the Navy’s Bureau of Naval Weapons with a mission: To provide full life-cycle support of naval aviation aircraft, weapons and systems operated by Sailors and Marines.
+One of seven Navy acquisition systems commands, NAVAIR serves as the principal provider for naval aviation.
+NAVAIR's mission is to provide full life-cycle support of naval aviation aircraft, weapons and systems operated by Sailors and Marines.
 This support includes research, design, development and systems engineering; acquisition; test and evaluation; training facilities and equipment; repair and modification; and in-service engineering and logistics support.
 NAVAIR also provides analysis and decision support to assist Program Executive Offices (PEOs) and their program managers in balancing cost, schedule and performance.

-Pax River is also home to the Naval Air Warfare Center Aircraft Division (NAWCAD) at Pax River continues to serve as the Navy's principal research, development, test & evaluation (RDT&E) aquisition, engineering and fleet support activity for naval aircraft, engines, avionics, support systems, weapons, 5th generation weapon system integration and ship/shore/air operations.
-NAWCAD is also the testing facility for the new V-22 Osprey.
+Pax River is also home to the Naval Air Warfare Center Aircraft Division (NAWCAD) headquarters.
+NAWCAD is the Navy's principal research, development, test and evaluation (RDT&E) engineering and fleet support activity for naval aircraft, engines, avionics, support systems, weapons, 5th generation weapon system integration and ship/shore/air integration.

 NAWCAD offers a full range of acquisition support for air combat systems ranging from basic research to in-service engineering and logistics is offered.
 This is a unique service within the Department of Defense.